 The Healthy Panther Initiative (HPI), a required program for all new first-year and transfer undergraduate students, provides information, skills, and resources that help in the overall development and success of our students.
 The program is designed to empower students with information and skills to help them make positive decisions regarding the use of alcohol and drugs, sexual relationships, personal health, social health, and bystander intervention skills related to the prevention of sexual misconduct incidents.
 Prevention information and skills are conveyed to men and women utilizing video clips, lecture, sharing of real life experiences and the use of humor, but central to the program is the integration of the three topics: alcohol use, sexual assault prevention, and safer sex choices.

 Choicepoint Lite, the interactive educational component of the Healthy Panther Initiative, has been written, designed, and is presented by Dr. Dani Smith, Director of PEER and Health Education.
 The program not only provides information, but also challenges students to utilize effective strategies and skills that can help keep them on track as they accomplish their educational/academic goals.

-About Healthy Panther
+About The Healthy Panther Initiative